 Slow-Cooker Mushroom Mac and Cheese

 What to Fall For: When isn’t macaroni and cheese delicious?
-The answer to that is easy—never—but the Modern Proper makes it even harder to resist with this clever option.
+The Modern Proper makes it even harder to resist with this clever option.
 Mortimer includes cremini mushrooms in a mix of grated gruyère and sharp cheddar and then tops it all with chives and flat-leaf parsley.

 What to Keep in Mind: “In order to infuse the mac and cheese with the nutty, earthy flavor we all love so much about mushrooms, we’ve flipped the caps, filled them with butter and placed them along the top of the dish in the last hour of cooking,” she writes.